 Rock Climbing Stretches and Flexibility Exercises

-Rock climbing stretching exercises to improve your performance and do away with rock climbing injuries for good.
+Rock climbing stretches to improve your performance and do away with rock climbing injuries for good.

 Rock climbing is an indoor and outdoor sport with its own rules, grading system, equipment and technique.
 People now climb on purpose whereas it was old civilization that made their home on cliffs or rocky ledges for safety.